-The most common, and operating system standalone, the way to open Disk Management is through the Computer Management utility, described below.
+The most common and operating system standalone is open Disk Management through the Computer Management utility, described below.
 See More Ways to Manage Disk Open after this tutorial for some other options, some of which might be a bit faster for some of you.

 - In the main Administrative Tools window that is currently open, double-click or double-click the Computer Management icon.